afonsoal/fem-cut-cell-3D/README.md

 and the projected faces, which are used to evaluate relevant integrals.

 polymul.h: Modified code from https://code.google.com/p/polymul/.
 Contains polynomial structure based on dimension and degree.
+Used extensively for multiplication of polynomials arising from the integration on complex polyhedra.

 Polynomials3D.h: Added several functions to manipulate polynomials, needed to integrate terms on complex polyhedra.
+Implemented functions of matrix-vector of polynomials multiplication, dot product of vector of polynomials, get the gradient of polynomials, get the projection of polynomial functions, etc.

 Write_VTK: Creates .vtk files based on lines instead of cells.